 NEPHU serves the northern and north-eastern metropolitan region of Melbourne, from the inner northern and eastern suburbs, extending north to include the Hume and Whittlesea local government areas, and north-east to include Nillumbik and the Yarra Ranges.

-We are proud to be part of one of the most culturally and linguistically diverse regions in Australia.
+Serving a population of around 1.8 million people, across 12 local government areas and 277 postcodes, NEPHU is proud to be part of one of the most culturally and linguistically diverse regions in Australia.

 Our people